nubenetes/awesome-kubernetes/docs/demos.md

 - [howtoforge.com: How to deploy your first pod on a Kubernetes Cluster](https://www.howtoforge.com/how-to-deploy-your-first-pod-on-a-kubernetes-cluster/)
 - [==github.com/AdminTurnedDevOps/kubernetes-examples==](https://github.com/AdminTurnedDevOps/kubernetes-examples) This repo contains a bunch of Kubernetes examples
 - [levelup.gitconnected.com: Deploying a Simple Golang Web App to Kubernetes](https://levelup.gitconnected.com/deploying-simple-golang-webapp-to-kubernetes-25dc1736dcc4) Part II: Deployment Using YAML Configuration
+- [==medium.com/groupon-eng: LoadBalancer Services using Kubernetes in Docker (kind)==](https://medium.com/groupon-eng/loadbalancer-services-using-kubernetes-in-docker-kind-694b4207575d) In this tutorial, you'll learn how to build a multi-node kind cluster with `extraPortMappings` to forward requests from your host to an NGINX ingress controller

 ### Webhooks app